Navigate This Post

 8/29/17 Receive box from Fostech Outdoors with new trigger assembly, installed same day, ready for testing

-The Patriot Fire Team concept was developed around the organization of the United States Marine Corps Fire Team.
+The development of the Patriot Fire Team concept came from ideas around the organization of the United States Marine Corps Fire Team.
 A four man Fire Team is the core unit of the Marine Infantry.
 Each team has a Leader, Automatic Rifleman, Asst.
 Automatic Rifleman, and a Rifleman.
 The Automatic Rifleman should be equipped with some type of Go Fast Gun.

 Traditionally, the Marine Corps Automatic Rifleman has carried the belt-fed M249 Squad Automatic Weapon (SAW).
 In 2009 Heckler&Koch won a USMC contract to provide a new Infantry Automatic Rifle (IAR) to the Corps.
 The IAR is a M-16/Stoner-based design and feeds from traditional AR magazines.
 This rifle is a select-fire gun with Safe, Semi, Auto selection.